maximilian-gelbrecht/QG3.jl/docs/src/index.md

 ψ_0_SH = transform_SH(ψ_0_grid, qg3)
 ```

 SHs coefficients on CPU are handled in the matrix convention that FastTransforms.jl uses: columns by m-value: 0, -1, 1, -2, 2, ..., rows l in ascending order.
-This is implemented initially during development to ensure compatability with FastTransforms.jl, unterfortunately however, using FastTransforms.jl isn't working due to aliasing problems.
-On GPU, we store the coefficients differentialy  naive SH transform definately not the fasted way of storing the coefficients as an additonal allocating reordering needs to be done for every transform.
+This was implemented initially during development to ensure compatability with FastTransforms.jl, unfortunately however, using FastTransforms.jl isn't currently working (yet) due to aliasing problems.
+On GPU, we store the coefficients differently to avoid additional operations to reorder all coefficents that would be needed otherwise with the CUFFT routines.
 Therefore the coefficient matrix convention is different on GPU, where the columns are ordered 0, 1, 2, .... l_max, 0, -1, -2, -3, .. .

 ### Derivates